 The skin is like a large layer of spandex covering our body.
 If you pull on your skin and let go, it will snap back into place, following the contours of your body.
 When the skin is forced to stretch at a rate that cannot be sustained by its elasticity, stretch marks can form.

 Initially these appear as red and purple lines of varying lengths and widths.
 Sometimes they are wrinkled and shiny.
-Gradually they fade to the same color or shade lighter than the surrounding skin and remain that way.
+Gradually they fade to the same colour or shade lighter than the surrounding skin and remain that way.

 Women are more prone to stretch marks than men because of their hormones.
 They usually appear on the breasts, the lower abdomen, and buttocks and thighs, and the under portion of the upper arms.